goabstract/Marketing-for-Engineers/README.md

 When you have a new product release, you can use launch emails as an effective tool for growing users engagement:
 * [The 20 Best Product Launch Emails That Reengage Users](https://www.appcues.com/blog/product-launch-emails/) by appcues.com team.

-You should A/B test different email headers, text, images, CTA button and always look on your metricks:
+You should always A/B test different email headers, text, message styles, images, CTA buttons.
+Look on your metricks and measure how well is your onboarding experience works:
 * [Everything You Wanted to Know About Email CTA Buttons](https://explore.reallygoodemails.com/everything-you-wanted-to-know-about-email-cta-buttons-98807ab98806) by Really Good Emails.

+You can work really hard and get a lot of traffic or trial signups.
+But if your onboarding experience and converting users to customers suck, you will lose the game.

 ### :fearful: Cold emails